Profile

 1. 1

-Grind the blanched almonds finely or use pre-ground almond flour.
+Grind the peeled almonds finely or use ready-made almond flour.

 2. 2

-In a saucepan, dissolve the sugar in cold water and bring to a gentle boil.
+In a saucepan, dissolve the sugar in cold water and bring to the boil.

 3. 3

-Remove from the heat and stir in the vanilla sugar and almond flour until you have a smooth, pliable dough.
+Remove from the heat and stir in the vanilla sugar and almond flour until you get a smooth paste.

 4. 4

-Moisten a clean work surface and turn out the dough.
-Once it’s cool enough to handle, knead it until silky smooth.
+Dampen your work surface and tip out the mixture.
+Once it’s warm enough to handle, knead it until silky smooth.

 5. 5